lski/webpack-babel-typescript-react-template/Readme.md

 There are some limitations however, as of 10.4.1, `Suspense`/`lazy` is not fully stable yet, so requires a fallback to an `asyncComponent` implementation or `@loadable/component`.</sup>.

-Although it is possible to use it via CDN, due to its small size its often beneficial to bundle it with your output instead, then you can take advantage of tree-shaking preact. _(**NB:** To use it with a CDN see this [github comment](https://github.com/preactjs/preact/issues/2719#issuecomment-681094811))._
+Although it is possible to use it via CDN, due to its small size its often beneficial to bundle it with your output instead, then you can take advantage of tree-shaking preact. _(**Note:** To use it with a CDN see this [github comment](https://github.com/preactjs/preact/issues/2719#issuecomment-681094811))._

 -   Install `preact`